isomerpages/nhg-15m/_about/15M Social Movement.md

 </div>
 <h2>What is the 15 Million Years of Healthy Life (15M) Social Movement?</h2>
 <p>Staying socially connected to those around you has shown to bring health
 benefits.
-The 15 Million Years of Healthy Life (15M) Social Movement aims to bring together the residents of Central and North Singapore to act together for each other’s health.</p>
+The 15M Social Movement aims to bring together the residents of Central and North Singapore to act together for each other’s health.</p>
 <blockquote>
 <h1><strong>1.5 million residents x 10 years</strong></h1>
 </blockquote>